19hours/sg-statutes/Acts/Securities and Futures Act.md

 294\.—(1) Where a collective investment scheme —

-(a) is authorised under section 286, any document relating to the scheme shall be sufficiently served if served on the responsible person for the scheme at his last known address; or
+(a) is authorised under section 286 and constituted as a unit trust, any document relating to the scheme is sufficiently served if served on the responsible person for the scheme at his last known address;

+[Act 44 of 2018 wef 14/01/2020]

+(aa) is authorised under section 286 and constituted as a VCC or sub-fund, any document relating to the scheme is sufficiently served if served on the VCC in accordance with section 149 of the Variable Capital Companies Act 2018; or

+[Act 44 of 2018 wef 14/01/2020]

 (b) is recognised under section 287, any document relating to the scheme shall be sufficiently served if served on the responsible person for the scheme or the representative for the scheme at his last known address.